Cornwall Council commits to the principles of Localism and Devolution

 Localism in Cornwall - The Power of Community

-Devolution can take several forms, including;
+Devolution can take several forms, including; the transfer of assets, agreements and services.

 Opportunities for local influence and involvement through devolution include: